 While the classic coats are almost knee-length, the markets already have a cropped version that started to gain some popularity.
 The length for this coat will fall just below the beltline, making it more lightweight and helps to lengthen the torso which can make you appear taller.
 The short-length trench coat is only suitable when you’re wearing fewer layers and might not be a good option for extreme weather conditions as it only covers half of your body.
 A less common variant is the floor-length coat which, as its name suggests, covers you up all the way to just slightly above your ankles.

 Bold Coloured Trench Coats

-Looking for bold colors is not always encouraged if you don’t know how to create the eye-catching style that will draw the public’s attention.
+Looking for bold colors is not always encouraged if you don’t know how to create an eye-catching style that will draw the public’s attention.
 It can be a fashion disaster after all.
-So pay more attention to the color you choose and see how the color coordinate and complement the coat.
+So pay more attention to the color you choose and see how the color coordinates and complements the coat.